awsdocs/amazon-rds-user-guide/doc_source/custom-upgrading.md

 If automation has been paused for the RDS Custom DB instance, you can't retry the upgrade until you resume automation\.
 The same actions apply to an upgrade failure for an RDS\-managed read replica as for the primary\.

-For more information, see [Troubleshooting upgrade issues for RDS Custom for Oracle DB instances](custom-troubleshooting.md#custom-troubleshooting-upgrade)\.
+For more information, see [Troubleshooting upgrades for RDS Custom for Oracle](custom-troubleshooting.md#custom-troubleshooting-upgrade)\.